-Our nervous system produces acetylcholine.
-This chemical is a type of excitatory neurotransmitter – a substance released from the end of a stimulated nerve cell in order to stimulate the next nerve cell and transmit a nerve impulse.
-The acetylcholine must bind to a receptor on the second nerve cell in order to do its job.
+Our nervous system produces acetylcholine, which is a type of excitatory neurotransmitter.
+The neurotransmitter is released from the end of a stimulated neuron (or nerve cell) in order to stimulate the next neuron and transmit a nerve impulse.
+Acetylcholine must bind to a receptor on the second neuron in order to do its job.
 One type of acetylcholine receptor is known as a muscarinic receptor.

 Effect on the Parasympathetic Nervous System

-- The sympathetic division of the nervous system prepares our bodies for emergencies.
+- The sympathetic division of the autonomic nervous system prepares our bodies for emergencies.
 It’s often said to stimulate the “flight or fight” response.
-It causes the heart to beat faster, the breathing rate to increase and the pupils to dilate.
+It causes the heart to beat faster, the breathing rate to increase, and the pupils to dilate.
 It also inhibits digestion.